Integrations

 ). - Response Collection: Specialists return their results to the Coordinator.

 - Synthesis & Guidance: The Coordinator synthesizes the specialists' responses into a single, cohesive output.
-It may include recommendations for revision or branching based on the specialists' findings (especially the Critic and Analyzer).
-It also adds guidance for the LLM on formulating the next thought.
+This output may include recommendations for revision or branching based on the specialists' findings (especially from the Critic and Analyzer).
+It also provides guidance for the LLM on formulating the next thought.

 - Return Value: The tool returns a JSON string containing the Coordinator's synthesized response, status, and updated context (branches, history length).